-Tucson’s History And Traditions Can Be Relived At The Arizona Inn
+Tucson’s History Relived At The Arizona Inn

-The Arizona Inn Is Located In The Heart Of Tucson Arizona
+Located In The Heart Of Tucson Arizona

 The Arizona Inn opened in December 1930, just 13 months after the stock market crash of October 1929 and ensuing great depression.

 To start, the creator of the Arizona Inn was Isabella Greenway.
 Isabella Greenway was Arizona’s first Congresswoman and a friend of Eleanor Roosevelt.
 Plenty of family and friends of the Roosevelt’s and other Washington dignitaries have stayed there.

 Senator John Kennedy was a guest in early 1958.
 Salvidor Dali, Howard Hughes and a host of others have all been guests

-A Place And A Time To Be Remembered
+A Time To Be Remembered

 A stay at the Arizona Inn is a glimpse into the days of Humphery Bogart, Gary Cooper and Clark Gable (he stayed there).
-It is very quiet and the rooms are spacious.
-It is to be remembered guests of the time usually came by train and stayed for months, not just a day or two.
+It is very quiet and the rooms are spacious to accommodate guests that arrived by train and stayed for months, not just a day or two.

 The grounds of this 95 room hotel provided abundant space to walk, relax and get away.
 The large library echoes a time when people read books, yes, real books, for relaxation and entertainment.

 The vision of “A simple, home-like, cottage hotel, complete in its luxuries and convenience of service, and built with the desire to give its guests privacy, quiet and sunshine.” – Isabella Greenway, Arizona Inn opening night December 18th, 1930 ( from the ebook on the Arizona Inn Website )

 In addition to the Arizona Inn, the Hacienda del Sol offers a rich history of Tucson and the west.

+Questions about the Tucson Real Estate Market or Tucson Homes for Sale?
 Call Us - 520 940 4541 OR complete the - CONTACT FORM - and we will get right back to you!